Inna: 2016–2021: Nirvana, Yo and Heartbreaker

 The non-album release "Bebe" with Ugandan artist Vinka peaked at number one on the native Airplay 100 in March 2020, and was the first in a string of singles that sonically returned to a more EDM sound but also encompassed deep house influences.
 As of 2020, Inna has been a juror for Pro TV's The Masked Singer Romania show.
 The singer released her seventh studio album, Heartbreaker, on 27 November 2020, which she created during a three-week period with Romanian songwriters and producers such as Sebastian Barac, Marcel Botezan, Ciente and Alexandru Cotoi at a mansion from which she uploaded daily YouTube vlogs to document the progress made; the vlogs constituted the first season of Inna's Dance Queen's House series.
 In January 2021, Inna's single "Read My Lips" (2020) featuring Colombian singer Farina reached number ten in Romania, and by May, Heartbreaker's lead single "Flashbacks" had peaked at number one in Russia and within the top ten in Romania, Ukraine, Bulgaria and the Commonwealth of Independent States.
 "Cool Me Down" with Gromee, and "It Don't Matter" with Alok and Sofi Tukker also became hits in selected territories.
 Inna participated as Alok's special guest at the Untold Festival in September 2021, held at Cluj Arena.

-2021–present: Champagne Problems
+2021–present: Champagne Problems, Just Dance and El Pasado

 In October 2021, Inna released the non-album single "Up", whose chart success in countries such as Bulgaria, Poland and Russia peaked in early 2022.
 The track, eventually receiving a remix with Jamaican rapper Sean Paul, also became Inna's fifth number-one in Romania, topping Uniunea Producătorilor de Fonograme din România's (UPFR) airplay ranking.
 Champagne Problems, the singer's eighth studio album, was issued in two parts in January and March 2022, as the result of the second season of Dance Queen's House.
 In June 2022, Inna's single "Tare" with the Motans reached the summit of the Romanian airplay chart.
+Her ninth studio album, Just Dance, was released in 2023 in two parts.

+On 10 April 2025, "Echo", a collaboration with singer Babasha, was released.